All Stories

 2. Base Layer

-For trail running, the goal is to stay dry and light.
-AYAQ recommends: Mefonna (100% lightweight merino) for high altitude or cool temperatures; Biafo for versatile four-season use; MOLVENO for hot conditions with highly breathable construction.
+For trail, the goal is to stay dry and light.
+AYAQ recommends: Mefonna (100% lightweight merino) for high altitude or cool temps; Biafo for versatile four-season use; MOLVENO for hot conditions with highly breathable construction.
 RWS-certified merino regulates temperature and limits odor over long distances.

 3. Mid Layer

 The fleece Kokanee supports cold outings or early morning trails.
-Breathable and lightweight, it stabilizes torso warmth without hindering moisture evacuation.
+Breathable and lightweight, it stabilizes torso warmth without blocking moisture transfer.
 It packs compactly in a trail pack.

 4. Outer Layer

-In trail running, the aim is to block wind and moisture without sacrificing mobility.
-The windbreaker SHANDAR is ideal for exposed ridges.
-In unstable or rainy conditions, a lightweight hardshell like LONAK offers effective protection with its recyclable Sympatex membrane (52,000 Schmerbers), while remaining breathable during prolonged effort.
+Trail outerwear must block wind and moisture without sacrificing mobility.
+The windbreaker SHANDAR (men / women) is ideal for exposed ridges.
+For unstable or rainy conditions, a lightweight hardshell like LONAK (men / women) offers effective protection with its recyclable Sympatex membrane (52,000 Schmerber rating), while remaining breathable during prolonged effort.

 5. Bottoms

-A lightweight, breathable technical short or legging paired with protective pants for bad weather.
-For cold or windy sections, AYAQ technical pants (RIMO for breathability, NUNATAK for rain protection) ensure thermal continuity.
+Lightweight, breathable technical shorts or leggings paired with protective pants for bad weather.
+For cold or windy sections, AYAQ technical pants (RIMO (men / women) for breathability, NUNATAK (men / women) for rain protection) ensure thermal continuity.

 6. AYAQ Expertise

-Vincent Defrasne emphasizes heat control on ascents: “Avoid overheating; regular ventilation helps maintain a steady pace.”
+Vincent Defrasne emphasizes heat control uphill: “Avoid overheating; regular ventilation helps maintain a steady pace.”
 Mike Horn tested windbreakers and hardshells in extreme conditions, ensuring a balance of lightness, protection, and mobility.

 Conclusion